ImperialCollegeLondon/RSEBlog/docs/posts/20241127_tutorial_git_github.md

 ## GitHub Issues and the Project board

 The starting point for a good collaborative development process is to have well crafted **issues** helping to identify what needs doing and what sort of work it involves.
 Is it about a new feature?
 Is it about a bug?
 Is it about a whole new set of interconnected functionality?
-When combined with a **GitHub Project board**, this will help to schedule the work to be done and coordinate efforts among different developers.
+When combined with a **GitHub Project board**, this helps to schedule the work to be done and coordinate efforts among different developers.
 Even if you work solo, in your own code or thesis, this helps you to prioritise your work and focus on what really matters at any given time.

 You can read more about [Using GitHub issues](https://imperialcollegelondon.github.io/introductory_grad_school_git_course/l3-01-issues/index.html) in our introductory Git and GitHub course.